typegoose/typegoose/docs/guides/advanced/reference-other-classes.md

 ```

 This may seem like it is not changing much, but actually nodejs will resolve & load all required imports fully before trying to use any of them.
-And because the `() => Class` way is used, the reference to `Class` will only be resolved once the function is actually called, that is why it works, but just `Class` dosnt.
+And because the `() => Class` way is used, the reference to `Class` will only be resolved once the function is actually called, that is why it works, but just `Class` doesn't.